Development & Projects

 - afdc.energy.gov/laws/inflation-reduction-act

-The stream restoration planning to enhance the open space area and improve the health of the stream valley is continuing.
-RES, a national ecosystem restoration and water resource expert, continues to work with the State Highway Administration (SHA) and the county on design and permitting for the stream restoration work, which is expected to be completed by the end of 2022.
+The stream restoration planning, design, and permitting is still underway and construction is projected to begin in late 2024.
 In the meantime, some afforestation will take place in the stream valley park in advance of the stream restoration.
 By the end of the project, over 2,800 new trees (and additional shrubs and plantings) will have been added.

 Monument Realty extends their gratitude to the community for the continued support, patience and interest in the project as it finally takes shape.
 For more information or questions, call 202-777-2000 or e-mail info@bloominmv.com.